IBM-Blockchain-Archive/marbles/utils/obc-js/README.md

 ### obc.load_chaincode(options, [callback])
 Load the chaincode you want to use.
-It wil be downloaded and parsed.
+It will be downloaded and parsed.
 The callback will receive (e, obj) where e is the error format and obj is the chaincode object.
 The chaincode object will have dot notation to the functions in the chaincode.
 Example